"You manage things; you lead people." – Grace Murray Hopper

 Why strong leadership drives team success

 Many people underestimate the importance of leadership.
-Strong leadership is beneficial not only to an organization's success but also to employee satisfaction.
+Strong leadership is beneficial not only to an organization's success but also to employee engagement and retention.
 First, let's examine some statistics that highlight the crucial role of leadership in a company or organization:

 Before discussing the main leadership qualities, let's explore what the best managers can do.
 In 'Dare to Lead,' research professor Brené Brown, PhD, discusses why strong leaders are integral to achieving organizational goals: